Pantocyclus/InstantSCCS/README.md

 # InstantHCCS

 `InstantHCCS` is a softcore Community Service script for looping in Kingdom of Loathing designed to work if you are me, [WARriorer (#1634187)](https://cheesellc.com/kol/profile.php?u=WARriorer).
+It most probably definitely won't work for you.

 ## Installation